 Interest Rates and How They Work

 An interest rate is the percent of principal charged by the lender for the use of its money.
 The principal is the amount of money lent.
-Banks pay you an interest rate on deposits because they borrow that money from you.
+As a result, banks pay you an interest rate on deposits.
+They are borrowing that money from you.

 Banks charge borrowers a little higher interest rate than they pay depositors so they can profit.
-At the same time, banks compete with each other for depositors and borrowers.
-That competition keeps interest rates in a narrow range
+At the same time, banks compete with each other for both depositors and borrowers.
+The resulting competition keeps interest rates from all banks in a narrow range of each other.

 How Interest Rates Work